microsoft/promptflow/src/promptflow/promptflow/_sdk/_service/README.md

 # Prompt Flow Service
-This document will describle the usage of pfs(prompt flow service) CLI.
+This document will describe the usage of pfs(prompt flow service) CLI.

 ### Start prompt flow service (optional)
 If you don't install pfs as a service, you need to start pfs manually.